GermaniaKG/Pagination/README.md

 ## Overview

 **Pagination:**
 Page numbering made easy!
-Supports *current,next, previous, first* and *last* page numbers as well as *number of pages* and customizable *page sizes*.
+Supports *current, next, previous, first* and *last* page numbers as well as *number of pages* and customizable *page sizes*.

 **PaginationFactory:**
 Callable class for creating a *Pagination* instance.
 Works great with `$_GET['page']`